kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ### Problems: service mesh, metrics and logging sidecars

-While this problem is general to any sidecar container that might need to start before others or stop after others, we use here a service mesh, metrics gathering and logging sidecar for the examples.
+While this problem is generic to any sidecar container that might need to start before others or stop after others, in these examples we will use a service mesh, metrics gathering and logging sidecar.

 #### Logging/Metrics sidecar